Associate Professor & Co-Director, Margery Hunter Brown Indian Law Clinic

 B.A., Lewis & Clark College (1999)

-Sovereignty, Self-Determination, and Economic Development in Montana (Field Trip - Spring Break 2016) [syllabus and schedule]
+Sovereignty, Self-Determination, and Economic Development in Montana (Field Trip) [syllabus and schedule]

 Beyond a Zero-Sum Federal Trust Responsibility: Lessons from Federal Indian Energy Policy, Am.
 Indian L. J., Vol. 6, Iss.
 1, Article 2 (2017).